 On that network, OIT operates different services; this document does not describe those services.
 Documention describing those services is not presently available.

 Often these networks are private-wire networks, possibly receiving DHCP service from the administrator of that network.

-Also included among these networks are the OIT networks bargainnet, basnet, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-*, smilenet, stellanet, valetnet, viewnet, voip-servernet, voipnet*, voltnet, wattnet, or extern-linknet*.
+Also included among these networks are the OIT networks bargainnet, basnet2, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-*, smilenet, stellanet, valetnet, viewnet, voip-servernet, voip-servernet2, voipnet*, voltnet, wattnet, or extern-linknet*.

 Mobile IP Service is not (reliably) available on such networks because OIT's DHCP servers cannot see when the device's interface returns to its "home network."
 As a result, the device's interface may eventually be identified as a Mobile IP Camper.